sussy-code/smov/src/components/player/README.md

 # internal parts
 These parts are internally used, they aren't exported.
 Do not use them outside of player internals.

+### `/display`
-- `/display` - display interface, abstraction on how to actually play the content (e.g Video element, HLS player, Standard video element, etc)
+The display interface, abstraction on how to actually play the content (e.g Video element, chrome casting, etc)
+ - It must be completely seperate from any react code
+ - It must not interact with state, pass async data back with events

+### `/internals`
-- `/internals` - Internal components that are always rendered on every player.
+Internal components that are always rendered on every player.
-- `/utils` - miscellaneous logic
+ - Only components that are always present on the player instance, they must never unmount

+### `/utils`
+miscellaneous logic, put anything that is unique to the video player internals.

+### `/hooks`
+Hooks only used for video player.
-- `/hooks` - hooks only used for video player
+ - only exception is usePlayer, as its used outside of the player to control the player

+### `~/src/stores/player`
-- `~/src/stores/player` - state for the video player.
-Should only be used by internal parts
+State for the video player.
+ - Only parts related to the video player may utilize the state